-The educational efforts of the national government in the country at large outside of the federal district and the territories, dates from the year 1921.
+The educational efforts of the national government in the country at large outside of the federal district and the territories, dates from/year 1921.
 At this time Mexico faced an educational crisis.
-The thirty years dictatorship of Díaz was, to put it mildly, not distinguished for achievements in education, and during the years of revolution and social disorder following the downfall of that regime, the whole system had become completely disorganized.
-Almost an entire generation had grown up without advantages of public schools.
-In the larger cities, schools continued to operate after a fashion, but in the vast rural districts of Mexico, where 75% of the population lives and has its being, hardly a school was to be found.
+The thirty years dictatorship of Diaz was, to put it mildly, not distinguished for achievements in education, and during the years of revolution and social disorder following the downfall of that regime, the whole system had become completely disorganized.
+Almost an entire generation had grown up without the advantages of public schools.
+In the larger cities, schools continued to operate after a fashion, but in the vast rural districts of Merico, where 75% of the population lives and has its being, hardly a school was to be found.
 In the face of this situation, the federal government very wisely decided to direct its first efforts to establishing educational centers in these neglected rural communities.
 Beginning with the Obregon administration in 1921, this work has proceeded rapidly.
-In October, 1927, the Secretary of Education was able to report that 2,952 federal rural schools had been established, with a total enrollment of 206,383 students, and 3,540 teachers.
-For rural schools alone, the national government spent in the year 1926-27 the sum of 3.001,590 pesos.
+In September 1931, the Secretary of Education was able to report that 6,401 federal rural schools had been established, with a total enrollment of 458,569 students, and 7,454 teachers.
+For the Department of Rural Schools alone, the budgeted expenditures of the national government in the year 1931 were over 9,000,000 pesos.

 The program which is being followed in these federal rural schools is admirably adapted to the educational needs of the agrarian communities.
-Departing from the traditional three "R's", the authorities have placed the emphasis in the four year course upon teaching the children (and through them their parents) those things which will serve immediately to increase productivity and raise the standard of living.
+Departing from the traditional three

+"R's", the authorities have placed the emphasis in the four year course upon teaching the children (and through them their parents) those things which will serve immediately to increase productivity and raise the standard of living.
 Accordingly, each school is equipped with a small plot of ground.
-Courses in farming, gardening, the care of chickens and rabbits, and courses in weaving, tanning, pottery making, the preservation of fruits and vegetables, and carpentry, bulk quite as large in the curriculum as reading, writing and arithmetic.
+Courses in farming, gardening, the care of chickens and rabbits, and courses in weaving, tanning, pottery making, the preservation of fruits and vegetables, and carpentry bulk quite as large in the curriculum as reading, writing and arithmetic.
 Night classes are held for adults and every effort is put forth to make the school the center of the community life.

 In all the activities of the rural school, the principle of "acción" is in force.
-This means that the students are encouraged to "leard by doing" rather than relying, as in the past, upon books and the words of the teacher for the sources of their knowledge.
-No opportunity is neglected to propogate the spirit of nationalism and group unity.
+This means that the students are encouraged to "learn by doing" rather than relying, as in the past, upon books and the words of the teacher for the sources of their knowledge.
+No opportunity is neglected to propagate the spirit of nationalism and group unity.
 The Indians are being taught to speak Spanish, and the national anthem may be heard in little mountain villages where, before the coming of the school, it is doubtful if even the meaning of the word "Mexico" was known.
-The states are following in the foot steps of the federal government and the last census reports the existence of 6,000 state supported rural schools.
+The states are following in the foot-steps of the federal government and the last census reports the existence of over 5,000 state supported rural schools.